hylandtechoutreach/ucs/MakeCode/PlatformerCodeAlong.md

 1. In the "Sprites" category, click and drag a `set mySprite x to 0` block under the existing blocks in `on start`
   ![](https://i.imgur.com/fo4305C.png)
-1. Click the drop-down arrow next to `mySprite` and select `Main Character`
 1. Click the drop-down arrow next to `x` and select `ay (acceleration y)`
 1. Change the `0` to `400`
     - This will make the main character accelerate downward (fall)
 1. Notice that in the updated game preview, the main character can move to the right off the screen - the camera does not follow the sprite
 1. In the "Scene" category, scroll down to find a `camera follow sprite` block, and click and drag it under the existing blocks in `on start`
-1. Click the drop-down arrow next to `mySprite` and select `Main Character`
 1. Play the game in the game preview and verify that the main character falls, and the camera follows them!

 ## Making the Main Character Jump